SimonDelcuze/rtype/docs/protocol/level-messages.md

 - `0x21 SnapshotChunk` — Chunked snapshot delivery (Section 7).

 ## 3. LevelInit (0x30)
 Announces the upcoming level and asset identifiers.
+The `backgroundId` and `musicId` originate from the level meta.
+Background is applied immediately by the client; music playback is typically triggered by a `LevelEvent set_music`.
 ```
 u16 levelId
 u32 seed